 Lock the panel to prevent user interaction with the embedded app (useful for monitoring).
 Refresh/redraw if the app's rendering gets out of sync.

-Apps that use custom rendering engines or GPU-exclusive contexts may not display properly when embedded.
+Some apps that draw their own graphics in special ways may not display properly when embedded.
 Try it first — if it works, great.

-JetBrains IDEs (CLion, PhpStorm, WebStorm, PyCharm, IntelliJ, Android Studio) use Qt and require special handling.
+Some apps use custom rendering frameworks and may require special handling.
 MetaDock shows a warning dialog when you try to embed one.
 They may work, but with visual quirks.
+In rare cases, an app can crash MetaDock — if that happens, simply restart MetaDock.

 Some apps don't restore properly when removed from MetaDock.
 The app might need to be restarted.
-This is rare but can happen with apps that don't handle window reparenting.
+This is rare but can happen with apps that don't tolerate being embedded.